Robert Daws: Acting career

 In May and June 2010, he appeared in Coronation Street as Gail McIntyre's barrister as part of her murder trial storyline where she was wrongly accused of murdering husband Joe McIntyre.

 From July 2010 to 11 September 2010, Daws appeared as Dr Watson in The Secret of Sherlock Holmes at the Duchess Theatre.
 In this production, Sherlock Holmes was played by Peter Egan.
 Daws also appeared as Jim Hacker in the West End production of Yes, Prime Minister and the national tour of Blackbird by David Harrower, for which he was nominated for Best Actor in the Manchester Evening News Drama Awards.
 He also appeared in the first Classic Comedy Company productions of Ten Times Table and How the Other Half Loves, by Alan Aykbourn.
 Also, Michael Frayn's Alarms and Excursions.

 He appeared as Charles Pooter in a new adaptation of Diary of a Nobody and as John Carlisle, in an episode of New Tricks (Series 8, episode 9) which was first shown on BBC1 on 29 August 2011.
 He played Gavin Dibbs the husband of the new GP in Port Wenn in an episode of Doc Martin (Series 5, episode 1) first shown on ITV on 12 September 2011.

-He played Jack Whitehall's father in Jack's Sky Christmas Cracker, and portrays Mayor Len Winkler in Ben Elton's comedy series, The Wright Way, for BBC One.
+He played appeared as the father in Jack Whitehall's episode of the British holiday series Little Crackers, and portrays Mayor Len Winkler in Ben Elton's comedy series, The Wright Way, for BBC One.

 He portrayed Arthur Lowe (June 2019) on BBC Radio 4, in Dear Arthur, Love John and Ronnie Barker in Goodnight from Him and John Betjeman in New Fame.
 New Love (BBC Radio 4).
 He also co-created the BBC Radio detective series Trueman and Riley and played Trueman in all three series.